- Course overview

-There are no opportunities for extra credit in this course.
+There are no unannounced opportunities for extra credit in this course; do not ask.

 There is a 1/3 penalty per day (or fraction thereof) that an assignment is late.
 One day late means a score is scaled to 2/3 of its original value; two days late, to 1/3, and work later than two days late is not accepted.
 If you need an individual extension due to calamity (illness, trauma, death in the family, etc.), I will require documentation of the calamity.

 I will retain all graded materials for this course until the end of next semester (Fall 2018).
 If you wish to review them, please come to see me during office hours (or make an appointment).

 You are responsible for monitoring your grades.
 Grades will be available through Moodle (though note that some will be available in Gradescope first) and you should check them regularly and review any provided feedback.
 If you encounter any issues with your grades, you will have one week past the first posting of a particular assignment’s grade to Moodle to contact the course staff so that we can investigate.
 Please contact us via a private message on Piazza.
 We will not generally accept questions about an individual assignment’s grade beyond this one week, so you must be prompt.